IBM/multi-tenancy-frontend/README.md

 This repo is part of a set of repos to describe how IBM and Red Hat partners can develop SaaS applications hosted on the IBM Cloud, on-premises and other OpenShift deployments like AWS and Azure.

-Check out the parent repo [multi-tenancy](https://github.com/IBM/multi-tenancy) and the [documentation](https://ibm.github.io/multi-tenancy-documentation) for details.
+Check out the parent repo [multi-tenancy](https://github.com/IBM/multi-tenancy) for details.